How do I book a ticket

 What can I buy when I'm at the York Barbican?

 York Barbican has a large and varied number of refreshment stands offering a variety of hot and cold drinks, including alcoholic beverages and light refreshments.
-Our Fishergate Cafe is open on many of the events.
 For full information about eating and drinking.
 Official merchandise is also usually available inside the venue.

 What should I do if I have a problem on the night?